Klipper3d/klipper/docs/G-Codes.md

 #### SET_EXTRUDER_ROTATION_DISTANCE
 `SET_EXTRUDER_ROTATION_DISTANCE EXTRUDER=<config_name>
 [DISTANCE=<distance>]`: Set a new value for the provided extruder's "rotation distance".
-Value is not retained on Klipper reset.
+If the rotation distance is a negative number then the stepper motion will be inverted (relative to the stepper direction specified in the config file).
+Changed settings are not retained on Klipper reset.
 Use with caution as small changes can result in excessive pressure between extruder and hot end.
 Do proper calibration with filament before use.
 If 'DISTANCE' value is not included command will return current rotation distance.

 #### SET_EXTRUDER_STEP_DISTANCE
 `SET_EXTRUDER_STEP_DISTANCE EXTRUDER=<config_name>